Module Code

 7. Manage non-specialist pulpal and peri radicular disease, crown and bridgework, removable prosthodontics, periodontal treatment and explain the role of minor surgical techniques and implants as treatment modalities

-8. Assess their own capabilities and limitations and refer patients for specialist treatment or advice when and where appropriate
+8. Identify and acknowledge your own capabilities and limitations, ensuring you know how to refer patients for specialist treatment or advice when appropriate

-11. Explain and contribute to effective team working to ensure the delivery of safe and effective high-quality care and how roles interact for effective teamwork and patient care
+11. Explain and contribute to effective team working to ensure the delivery of safe and effective high-quality care and how to delegate appropriately for effective teamwork and patient care

-13. Act with integrity and ensure your actions maintain the trust of colleagues, patients, and the public in you, your team, and the profession across all environments and media
+13. Develop insight, values, attitudes and behaviours to underpin the safe practice of dentistry with professional ethics, team working, social and ethical responsibility ensure your actions safeguard patient welfare, maintain the trust of colleagues, patients, and the public in you across all environments and media

 Comprehensive clinical and history-taking skills.
 Written and oral communication and professional skills.